Locations:

 Symptoms and Causes

-It’s not always easy to know if that pain in your ankle means your ankle is sprained or broken.
-And if your ankle is broken, you probably won’t know if you’ve broken more than one bone until your healthcare provider can take a look.
+It’s not always easy to know if that pain in your ankle means your ankle is sprained or broken, or something else.
+And if your ankle is broken, you probably won’t know if you’ve broken more than one bone until a healthcare provider can take a look at it.

-• You can't put weight on your ankle.
+• Inability to put weight on your ankle

-Most people break their ankles after taking a direct hit on their ankle.
-They might fall hard, or be struck by something that caused their ankle to break.
-Here are some ways that an ankle fracture can happen:
+Most people break their ankles after taking a direct hit to one of them.
+They might fall hard or be struck by something that causes their ankle to break.
+Broken ankle causes include:

-• Playing sports, particularly sports where you are likely to be hit on your ankle or you make sudden moves that twist your ankle.
+• Playing sports, particularly sports where you’re likely to be hit on your ankle or you make sudden moves that twist your ankle

 Diagnosis and Tests

-Your healthcare provider has several tests they use to diagnose ankle fractures and determine the extent of your injury.
-Tests your provider might use to examine your fracture can include:
+A healthcare provider will use several tests to diagnose ankle fractures and determine the extent of your injury.
+Tests your provider might use to examine your fracture include:

 Management and Treatment